topcoder-platform/learning-paths-api/README.md

     - Values from this file would be automatically used by many `npm` commands.
     - ⚠️ Never commit this file or its copy to the repository!

-3. 🚢 Start docker-compose with services which are required to start Topcoder Learning Paths API locally
+3. 🚢 Use docker-compose to start the services required to run the API locally (DynamoDB).

    ```bash
    npm run services:up
    ```

-4. ♻ Create tables.
+4. ♻ Create empty DynamoDB tables.

    ```bash
    npm run create-tables
    # Use `npm run drop-tables` to drop tables.
    ```

-5. ♻ Init DB.
+5. ♻ Initialize the local database.

    ```bash
    npm run local:init
    ```

    This command will do 2 things:
-  - Initialize the database by cleaning all the records.
+  - Initialize the database by deleting all the existing records.
-  - Import the data to the local database
+  - Seed the database with data from the JSON seed files

-7. 🚀 Start Topcoder Learning Paths API
+7. 🚀 Start the learning paths API.

    ```bash
    npm start
    ```
-   The Topcoder Learning Paths API will be served on `http://localhost:3000`
+   The Topcoder Learning Paths API will be served on `http://localhost:3000`<br/>
+   To start with ExpressJS debug logging turned on, prepend `DEBUG=express:*` to the `npm start` command.

 ## Production deployment